Sufficient conditions for compactness of the $\overline{\partial}$-Neumann operator on high level forms: Introduction

+The last innovation in this paper is a unified estimate of the twisted Kohn-Morrey-H\"{o}rmander estimate (see in \cite{mcneal2} or section 2.6 in \cite{stra1}) and the $q$-pseudoconvex Ahn-Zampieri estimate (see section 1.9 in \cite{zam} or \cite{ahn}) on a smooth bounded domain.
+This unified estimate directly results in the formulation of Property $(P_q^\#)$ and Property $(\widetilde{P}_{q}^\#)$, both of which imply compactness of $N_q$.
+Because of the differentiation applying to both of the twisted factor and the weight function, error terms in the unified estimate are treated differently.
+This unified estimate is formulated in \thmref{basic_es} and has a generalized version in \corref{cor_of_unified_es}.

-The basic estimate which we derive for the compactness of $N_q$ is based on the recent work of Ahn (\cite{ahn}) and Zampieri (\cite{zam}).
-Although their work focuses on the generalization of the $\dbar$-Neumann theory from classical bounded pseudoconvex domains to $q$-pseudoconvex domains mentioned above, the idea in their work is valid in our case but applied in a different way (see discussion in section 7).
-Finally we point out that the variant conditions in this article are different from Catlin's Property $\pq$ and McNeal's Property $(\widetilde{P_q})$ on the level of individual function.
-However, on the level of function families, the relation between our variants and Catlin's Property $\pq$ is not fully understood, nor is the difference between these variants and McNeal's Property $(\widetilde{P_q})$ known here.
-Since for Catlin's Property $\pq$ there are potential theoretic characterizations by the work of Sibony (\cite{sibony}), it is also expected that there are certain potential theoretic characterizations parallel to Sibony's work (\cite{sibony}) regarding our variant of Property $\pq$.
+The basic estimate which we derive for compactness of $N_q$ is based on the recent work of Ahn (\cite{ahn}) and Zampieri (\cite{zam}).
+Although their work focuses on generalizations of the $\dbar$-Neumann theory from classical bounded pseudoconvex domains to $q$-pseudoconvex domains mentioned above, the idea in their work is valid in our case but applied in a different way (see the above discussion before the definition of Property $(\widetilde{P}^\#_{n-1})$ and Property $(P^\#_{n-1})$).

+Finally we point out that on the level of function families, the relation between our variants and Catlin's Property $\pq$ is not fully understood, nor is the difference between these variants and McNeal's Property $(\widetilde{P_q})$ known here.
+It is expected that potential theoretic characterization of these variant properties in analogous to Sibony's work (\cite{sibony}) can further clarify the difference from Property $\pq$ and Property $(\widetilde{P_q})$.
 The author plans to study these questions in a separate article.